sunny/actor/README.md

 - No `before`, `after` and `around` hooks, prefer using `play` with lambdas or overriding `call`.

+Thank you to @nicoolas25, @AnneSottise & @williampollet for the early thoughts and feedback on this gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run